 WHAT TO RIDE

 Heading to Kulonprogo is not a short trip, therefore this regency is often said as adoh ratu, cerak watu (far from the king, close to rocks).
 But there's no need to worry about it, there are so many vehicle rentals in Jogja you can use to get there.
 If you come with a group of people, it is suggested that you rent a car.
 There are some car rentals like Akar Transport or Ada Kawan Transport.
-For other references Car Rentals
+For other references Rent A Car in Yogyakarta

 WHERE TO EAT